 3D LUTs or Look Up Tables are nothing more than a table of numbers that apply a color transform to an image.
 What makes them unique however is their ability to take the color information representative of 35mm motion picture film and apply it to your digital video footage.
 It's now possible to accurately emulate all the subtle nuances and color shifts of beautiful analog film on digital.

-Color grading systems like DaVinci Resolve support 3D LUTs as well as wide variety of editing applications such as Adobe Premiere Pro CC and Final Cut Pro X with either LUT Utility Standalone or Color Finale.
+Color grading systems like DaVinci Resolve support 3D LUTs as well as wide variety of editing applications such as Adobe Premiere Pro CC and Final Cut Pro X with either LUT Utility, LUT Gallery or Color Finale.

 We want to give you the popular M31 LUT from OSIRIS as well as ImpulZ Basic as a FREE gift.
 Click Here!

 OSIRIS and ImpulZ are available for purchase separately or bundled together as the Hollywood LUT Bundle.

 A very common question I get asked is, "What is the difference between OSIRIS and ImpulZ?"

 OSIRIS is a collection of 9 cinematic film emulations with contemporary color grading added on top of or baked-in.
 I recommend OSIRIS for beginners or for quick stunning results without requiring a lot of effort.

 ImpulZ on the other hand is a system of LUTs that accurately emulates unprocessed 35mm film stocks for a large number of precisely pre-calibrated camera profiles and sensors.
 In other words Kodak and Fuji film stocks can be emulated specifically for YOUR camera be it Arri Alexa, Blackmagic Camera, Canon, GoPro, GH4, Sony A7S(ii)/FS7/F55/65, etc. These require a little bit more effort to get use to but yield better results and more creativity.